Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-ten-destinations-for-uk-holidays-out-of-the-way.html.markdown

 #### Conwy, North Wales

 Conwy is one of Britain’s best-preserved medieval towns, where ancient stone walls enclose a site full of history.
-Exploring the amazing thirteenth-century [castle](https://cadw.gov.wales/visit/places-to-visit/conwy-castle), a World Heritage Site, is a must, as is a visit to the [smallest house ](http://www.thesmallesthouse.co.uk/)in the UK!
+Exploring the amazing thirteenth-century [castle](https://cadw.gov.wales/visit/places-to-visit/conwy-castle), a World Heritage Site, is a must, as is a visit to the [smallest house](http://www.thesmallesthouse.co.uk/) in the UK!
 Other attractions include the beautiful riverfront and the [Conwy Suspension Bridge](https://www.visitconwy.org.uk/things-to-do/conwy-suspension-bridge-and-tollkeepers-house-p277631).

 ![](/images/uploads/conwy_canva.jpg "Conwy castle")

 The town is located right next to Great Orme’s Head, a massive headland carved out of carboniferous limestone and designated a Special Area of Conservation.
-Try your hand at [fossil hunting](https://ukfossils.co.uk/2008/03/22/great-ormes-head/)among the natural exposes and quarry faces, which are packed with brachiopods and corals.
+Try your hand at [fossil hunting](https://ukfossils.co.uk/2008/03/22/great-ormes-head/) among the natural exposes and quarry faces, which are packed with brachiopods and corals.

 > Exploring the amazing thirteenth-century castle, a World Heritage Site, is a must, as is a visit to the smallest house in the UK.